 Salt and Pepper to taste

 Cook bacon in soup pot until it has rendered its' fat and is still soft.
 If it is low fat bacon and doesn't give up much fat, add butter to the pan and then add onions.
 Cook until translucent then add carrots, celery and potatoes.
 Stir for a few minutes until they just start to soften.
-Add in clam broth and bring to a boil.
+Add in clam broth and clams and bring to a boil.
 Then add milk and just return to a boil.
 Turn down heat and simmer for 15 minutes.
 Add cornstarch and water mixture and stir until thickened.
 Taste for seasoning and add salt and pepper to your liking.

 Five Element Analysis